BrunoOGoes/DSPortifolio/README.md

 📚 Passionate about merging science and technology to drive innovation.

-# Open to Work Opportunities and Collaborations in Data Science!
+# Open to Work Opportunities in Data Science!

 If my profile and portfolio have caught your interest, let's connect to explore exciting possibilities together.
 Feel free to reach out to me via email at b.ortega.goes@gmail.com or connect with me on LinkedIn.
 I look forward to discussing how we can collaborate and make a meaningful impact in the world of data science!